Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Akshay Paruchuri, Xin Liu, Yulu Pan, Shwetak Patel, Daniel McDuff*, Roni Sengupta*

-Neural Motion Transfer serves as an effective data augmentation technique for PPG signal estimation from facial videos.
-We devise the best strategy to augment publicly available datasets with motion augmentation, improving up to 75% over SOTA techniques on five benchmark datasets.
+Neural Motion Transfer as data augmentation for PPG signal estimation from facial videos, improving up to 75% over SOTA on five benchmark datasets.

 Joint Depth Prediction and Semantic Segmentation with Multi-View SAM